|What:||2018 MCB Undergraduate Commencement Ceremony|

 - March 16 - Commencement registration opens.
 Emails will be sent to all eligible students with a link to complete an exit survey and register for the Commencement ceremony.
 Students who register will have their name included in the program, and students who also complete the exit survey will receive two free tickets to the ceremony.

-- April (exact date TBD) - Tickets will be available for purchase through Cal Performances for $8 each (more information below).
+- April 3 (starting at noon) - Tickets will be available for purchase through Cal Performances for $8 each (more information below).
 There is no limit to the number of tickets each graduate can purchase for their guests.

 - April 30 - Ticket distribution begins for students who registered for the ceremony.
 Emails will be sent to students to pick up their two free tickets at the Undergraduate Advising Office in 3060 VLSB.
 Tickets purchased online through Cal Performances are picked up at the Zellerbach Ticket Office (more information below under Tickets).

 - May 11 - Ticket distribution will end.

 - May 19 - Tickets will be on sale at the gate for $10 each.